Why is my website traffic dropping?

 One of the main success indicators for any website is the number of visitors who reach it.
 Many website owners consider this the most important measurement of website success.
 We wouldn’t go that far, as we think engagement and conversions are more important.
 Total traffic is still an important metric, though, and can be an indicator of overall website health.
 For example :

 - If your website has been down for any period of time, you’ll see a flatline in your website analytics.

-- If your site is being targetted by spammers or bots (automated robots, some legitimate and some not), you may well see an unusually steep, short-term, spike up in traffic.
+- If your site is being targeted by spammers or bots (automated robots, some legitimate and some not), you may well see an unusually steep, short-term, spike in traffic.

 - If you modify your site structure or content, it is useful to see whether the changes have had a positive impact.

 So, it is worth tracking your visits and checking in regularly to see whether this particular marketing channel is working for you.

 Google Analytics is the most common tool for tracking website visits.
 It’s free and relatively easy to install.
 According to builtwith.com, over 50% of the top 1 million websites use Google Analytics.

 What should you do if you see your website traffic falling?

 In this article, we are going to explore the different reasons why analytics tools, such as Google Analytics, might be showing less traffic than before.
 We’ll identify some reasons why the decline in traffic might not be real, and others where the fall is genuine, and therefore significant for your business.

 We have the process and the track record to improve your website traffic.